-Conformance Evidence: Verbal descriptions of community engagement activities with local communities, Social Responsibility Policy, community outreach activities log
+Conformance Evidence: Verbal descriptions of community engagement activities with local communities, Social Responsibility Policy, community outreach activities log, holiday giving programs, contributions summary, high school program projects

-Auditor notes: Public outreach logs are prepared by regional managers, displaying public outreach, volunteer efforts, donations, and programs with public institutions.
+Auditor notes: Logs are prepared by regional managers, displaying public outreach, volunteer efforts, donations, and programs with public institutions.
 Managers work with neighbors to coordinate efforts along fence lines and have offered to buy supplies for neighbors to help with pest control issues.
 HNRG managers work with neighbors to execute easements and avoid conflicts.
 Farm managers engage in or plan community clean up days and volunteerism.

 HNRG has engaged in programs to advance research and education in sustainable agriculture and efficient management practices.
-HNRG was a test property for the California Almond Sustainability Program's water assessment tool and contributes data to help with tool development.
+Stewardship partner programs detail financial and non-financial contributions that have been approved and supported by central management.
 Employees attend local workshops and host pollinator workshops.
 Stewardship coordinators have presented on sustainable agriculture to local high schools, as well as providing materials for wood shop classes to build owl and bat boxes for use on properties.
-Wisconsin properties hold public events and field days to educate the public on sustainable farming practices.
+Managers are in leadership positions on local ag boards and councils.

-Result: In conformance, OFI, Exceptional Practice (see key findings)
+Result: In conformance, notable practice (see key findings)